You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Diovan is a drug marketed by Novartis and is included in three NDAs.

 The generic ingredient in DIOVAN is hydrochlorothiazide; valsartan.
 There are thirty-two drug master file entries for this compound.
-Seventeen suppliers are listed for this compound.
+Sixteen suppliers are listed for this compound.
 Additional details are available on the hydrochlorothiazide; valsartan profile page.

 AI Deep Research